jrihon/thesis/chapters/06_appendix/appendix.typ

 //
 //
 //
-== Chapter 2: The _pucke.rs_ toolkit to calculation puckers values of biomolecular monomers
+== Chapter 2: The _pucke.rs_ toolkit to calculation puckers of biomolecular monomers.

 #figure(
   supplement: [Appendix],